signalogic/SigDL/README.md

 <a name="DeepLens_Atom"></a>
 ### Amazon DeepLens

 In terms of SWaP, Amazon AWS's DeepLens represents the current state-of-the-art lower boundary for x86 CPU based deep learning IoT and Edge products.
-In a way, Amazon has created the "smallest possible x86 server"; the images below provide some insight into the challenges they faced.
+In a way, Amazon is competing for the "smallest possible x86 server"; the images below provide some insight into the challenges they faced.
 The first image is a partial disassembly view.
 Note the small form-factor motherboard, incorporating mobile phone PCB technology (such as ultra fine-pitch connectors and FBGA packages, blind and buried vias and microvias, and extensive use of 0201 and 1005 discrete component package sizes).
 An Atom x5-E3930 dual-core CPU (1.3 GHz, 6.5 W TDP) is under the heat sink (there are no fans in the enclosure).

 Also note the use of a USB camera interface.
 For applications requiring multiple cameras, or a multichannel combination of vision and audio I/O, adding more USB ports is straightforward when running Linux on an x86 CPU.